michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0087.md

 - adj: of or relating to drugs used in medical treatment
 - n: drug or medicine that is prepared or dispensed in pharmacies and used in medical treatment
 ### Family
+- pharmaceutical: pharmaceuticals+
+- pharmaceutic: pharmaceutically, pharmaceutics
+- pharmacist: pharmacists
-pharmaceutical: pharmaceuticals+;pharmaceutic: pharmaceutically, pharmaceutics;pharmacist: pharmacists;pharmacy: pharmaceutic, pharmaceutical, pharmacies, pharmacist
+- pharmacy: pharmaceutic, pharmaceutical, pharmacies, pharmacist
 ### Examples
 - “A lot of our patients get relief with this, and a lot of times this works better than pharmaceutical drugs.”
 - Pharmaceutical companies want genetic information to concoct powerful new drugs.